MythicSorcerer/xenon-www/support/support.md

 # Support

 ## How to Contact Us
-You can reach out to us via email at early.mousers.8@icloud.com (yes it's sus) or through our (non-existing) Discord server.
+You can reach out to us
+- via email at early.mousers.8@icloud.com (yes it's sus)
+- through our (non-existing) Discord server.
+- Drop a comment in the forum

 ## Troubleshooting
 - Make sure your game is updated to the latest version.